 - Access to these privately-owned stations is only permitted on race day so please respect all private property both before and during the event.
 Competitors must not take photographs of buildings and homesteads and must not harm, approach, or interfere with any stock.

 - TAKE OUT ALL YOUR RUBBISH!
 If seen littering you will be disqualified, plus you are putting the future of the race in jeopardy.
-Leave only footprints.
+Leave only footprints or tyre prints.

 - Staff and medical vehicles will be moving through the course during the race.
 Please be respectful of this and move out of the way as quickly as possible.
 Normal road rules apply throughout, please move to the left and let faster traffic pass on the right.
 Be courteous to all participants.

-- About 500m from the finish line you will need to cross through a Didymo wash station.
-You must bike/run through the wash station.
+- Once you have crossed the finish line, you will be directed to walk through a Didymo wash station at the exit of the chute.
+You must walk through the wash station, bikers can push their bike through.
 This has been requested and approved by Bio Security NZ.
-"Didymo growths can adversely affect freshwater fish, plant and invertebrate species by reducing the number of suitable habitats.
+“Didymo growths can adversely affect freshwater fish, plant and invertebrate species by reducing the number of suitable habitats.
 It can form large, thick mats on the bottom of streams, rivers and occasionally on lake edges where there is a wave action.
-It has no human health risk" - Bio Security New Zealand
+It has no human health risk” – Bio Security New Zealand

 - The event takes place in the mountains and in any alpine situation you are the person primarily responsible for your own safety.